RebelToolbox/RebelDocumentation/tutorials/3d/environment_and_post_processing.rst

 - **Softlight** is the default and weakest one, producing only a subtle color disturbance around the objects.
 This mode works best on dark scenes.
 - **Replace** can be used to blur the whole screen or debug the effect.
 It only shows the glow effect without the image below.

-To change the glow effect size and shape, Godot provides **Levels**.
+To change the glow effect size and shape, Rebel Engine provides **Levels**.
 Smaller levels are strong glows that appear around objects, while large levels are hazy glows covering the whole screen: